How to Build a Freestanding Pergola

 Q: Should you hire a Pro To Build A Pergola?

-A: Some folks are unsure they have the skills to build their Pergola.
-That’s quite alright – you have to know your limits.
-However, the cost to hire a Pro will be considerably more – as you will pay for professional labor and the contractor’s profit markup on the materials they supply.
+However, the cost to hire a pro will be considerably higher – as you will pay for professional labor and the contractor’s profit markup on the materials they supply.

 Conclusion

-Learning how to build a freestanding pergola is the perfect project for anyone who enjoys hanging out in the backyard but wants protection from the sun.
 A pergola is not a full shelter against rain and wind but more of a shield against direct sun exposure, so It’s important to know that distinction moving forward.

-Some might wonder why anyone would need a pergola at all.
-Well, it is a magnificent structure that gives life to your backyard without causing an eyesore to your property.
-With a pergola, you can simultaneously be in an indoor and outdoor space.
+Some might wonder why anyone would need a pergola.
+Well, it is a magnificent structure that gives life to your backyard without making your property an eyesore.

-When you have completed your pergola structure, you can make it more of your special hangout.
+When you have completed your pergola structure, you can make it more of your unique hangout.
 Maybe you want to set up a wireless flat-screen TV in the summer months or add LED lighting year-round by weaving through your ceiling slats.
-With a privacy fence and pergola in place – you now have your private backyard oasis!

 This can liven up your pergola space for years to come.
 Bottom line – Have fun building your very own pergola and start with your preparation today.
 You’ll love the space, and so will your friends!